alhinator/cmpm-121-final/README.md

 -    Board, which is an Array of Tile structures.
 This section contains the data for each individual tile on the board.
 -    BoardData, which contains the generic, non-tile-specific data for the board.
 -    PlayerData, which contains the player's position, inventory, and necessary reference variables.

+### [F1.b] The player must be able to manually save their progress in the game.
+This must allow them to load state and continue play another day (i.e. after quitting the game app).
+The player must be able to manage multiple save files/slots.

+### [F1.c] The game must implement an implicit auto-save system to support recovery from unexpected quits.
+(For example, when the game is launched, if an auto-save entry is present, the game might ask the player "do you want to continue where you left off?"
+The auto-save entry might or might not be visible among the list of manual save entries available for the player to load as part of F1.b.)

+### [F1.d] The player must be able to undo every major choice (all the way back to the start of play), even from a saved game.
+They should be able to redo (undo of undo operations) multiple times.